Make signing in easy.

 You’ll need to use Certificates, Identifiers & Profiles to set up identifiers and keys in your Apple Developer account before you can implement Sign in with Apple.
 Organizations can register up to 100 website URLs for each Service ID enabled for Sign in with Apple.
 Individuals can register up to 10.

 Apple’s private email relay service is used by privacy-conscious users that keep their personal email address private when setting up an account.
-In order to send email messages through the relay service to these users, you will need to register your outbound email domains, subdomains, or email addresses.
-The registration process provides informational Sender Policy Framework record checks and does not require website server file verification.
+In order to send email messages through the relay service to these users, you’ll need to register your outbound email domains, subdomains, or email addresses.
+The registration process provides informational Sender Policy Framework record checks and doesn’t require website server file verification.
 Organizations can register up to 100 outbound email sources.
 Individuals can register up to 32.

-Use the AuthenticationServices framework to let users set up accounts and sign in to your native iOS, macOS, tvOS, and watchOS apps.
+Use the AuthenticationServices framework to let users set up accounts and sign in to your iOS, iPadOS, macOS, tvOS, and watchOS apps.

 Easily integrate Sign in with Apple into games and apps built with Unity using a new Unity Asset Store package.

 Use Sign in with Apple JS to let users set up accounts and sign in to your website and apps on other platforms.

 Use the Sign in with Apple API to validate the authorization code provided to your app and check a user’s status directly with Apple servers.

 Use the Roster API to access user and class information in Apple School Manager.

 To test your apps, use the latest version of Xcode and update your devices to the latest versions of iOS, iPadOS, macOS, tvOS, and watchOS.
 To test your website, you’ll need to group it with an app that is enabled for Sign in with Apple and is available on the App Store.

 Find tools, documentation, and resources you need to implement Sign in with Apple.